|Language:||English • Deutsch|

 - It has an attribute named mousemode, which is set to

 - Remove the attribute or set it to

 If changing this attribute seems to have no effect, it may happen due to the fact that the last used state is stored in a Flash cookie and re-used the next time it gets loaded.
 To clear the Flash cookie, visit the Flash settings manager.

-Remark: In the latest version (see nightly build) you can change the behavior interactively at run time, if the plugin "options" is installed (i.e. listed in the plugins list in the book tag).
+Remark: You can change the behavior interactively at run time, if the plugin "options" is installed (i.e. listed in the plugins list in the book tag).

 Use Scroll Bars

 After disabling automatic scrolling, you can add scrollbars:

 - You'll have to add two scrollbars to the scrollpane.
 Have a look at the help.asul to see an example for a vertical scrollbar.
 Here's the basic code.
 You'll still need to style the bars and set the width and height yourself (replace the

 ?s with the width and height you want).